 What is the salary?

 It is best to try and avoid asking this question during an interview, and just focus on impressing the interviewer with your skills and knowledge.
 Questions about salary and benefits can be discussed and negotiated as and when you are offered the job.
 If the salary is not advertised and you need the ballpark, you should ask this before accepting an interview to check it is within your desired range.
+Discussions around the salary are the types of questions to avoid in an interview.

 Do you get paid for being off sick?

 Asking about sick pay can produce red flags for an employer.
 It is important to remember that they will usually be interviewing five or six candidates and quite often, it comes down to just two candidates.
 These sorts of questions can be enough to encourage the employer to choose the other candidate!
+Asking about being off sick are questions to avoid in an interview, as they may think you are planning to be off in advance or that you are already sick.

 Do you offer remote working?